SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 Someone preparing for a camping trip, for example, knows they need weather-proof outerwear because the conditions they face will be unpredictable.
 When deciding what brand to buy, maybe they take the attitude “weather-proof gear is all the same” and choose the cheapest option.
 And maybe the week they spent in bed with the flu because their apparel was not truly wind or waterproof could have been avoided by spending a little more money.

-When Thailand saw an unprecedented boom in tourism, a boom in property sales soon followed.
+When Phuket saw an unprecedented boom in tourism, a boom in property sales soon followed.
 We’ve already discussed the solution that was presented to foreigners who wanted to buy a villa in Phuket (Thai companies with nominee shareholders), and we’ve already made it clear that this violated the law.
 But the advice was commonplace.

 After 2006, most experienced law firms stopped recommending the use of nominee structures.
 This should be a relief to their clients because for the first time ever, the State Auditors Department, The Land Department, Board of Investment and Department of Business Development, the Crime Suppression Division (CSD) and the Department of Special Investigations (DSI) all appear to be cooperating with one another.

 This unique example of multi-agency collaboration will make uncovering illicit land ownership a simple process.
-But those foreigners who have sought experienced legal advice for their property purchases should have no concerns for their own Thai companies.
+But those foreigners who have sought experienced legal advice for their Phuket property purchases should have no concerns for their own Thai companies.

 The Phuket villas being constructed 20 years ago were, for the most part, being purchased by foreigners with Thai wives.
 These were predominantly Europeans, North American and Australians and a large proportion of these foreigners living in Phuket at that time had Thai spouses.
-It was (and remains) perfectly acceptable for a foreigner to purchase a villa or house in the name of a local spouse.
+It was (and remains) perfectly acceptable for a foreigner to purchase a villa or land in the name of a local spouse.

 If anything, the restrictions placed on purchasing in the name of a spouse have lessened during that time.
 The same cannot be said for any other means by which a foreigner seeks to buy a villa.

-Foreign Demand for Phuket Villas and landed Property
+Foreign Demand for Phuket Villas and Landed Property

-Of course, foreigners with Thai wives can always buy a villa in their wife’s name, and any foreigner making a Prescribed Investment under the Land Code Act or qualifying for the Board of Investment scheme can apply to buy land and build a house on it.
+Of course, foreigners with Thai wives can always buy a villa in their wife’s name, and any foreigner making a Prescribed Investment under the Land Code Act or qualifying for the Board of Investment scheme can apply to buy land and build a villa on it.
 It is also possible to own property if you have a legitimate Thai small business, but that is about it.

-It’s Not Just One Law
+It’s Not Just One Law You are Breaking!

 Investigators in the capital can easily see through an illegal company structure, especially when working with the Department of Business Development (DBD), where the records of all current company shareholders, including foreign ones, are registered.